hantsy/spring6-sandbox/docs/declarative-http-client.md

 }
 ```

 We configured Jackson to serialize/deserialize HTTP messages.
+The newest Jackson can automatically handle Java record type and enum.

 ---